cda-tum/mmft-simulator/README.md

   </picture>
 </p>

-The MMFT Simulator is a library that contains a collection of simulators for microfluidic devices on different levels of abstraction for different applications, and is currently distributed as a C++ library, as well as a [python package](https://pypi.org/project/mmft.simulator/).
-The MMFT Simulator is developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as part of the [Munich MicroFluidic Toolkit (MMFT)](https://www.cda.cit.tum.de/research/microfluidics/munich-microfluidics-toolkit/).
+The MMFT Simulator is a library that contains a collection of simulators for closed channel-based microfluidic devices on different levels of abstraction for different applications, and is currently distributed as a C++ library, as well as a [python package](https://pypi.org/project/mmft.simulator/).
+The MMFT Simulator is developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as part of the [Munich Microfluidic Toolkit (MMFT)](https://www.cda.cit.tum.de/research/microfluidics/munich-microfluidics-toolkit/).
 For more information about our work on Microfluidics, please visit https://www.cda.cit.tum.de/research/microfluidics/.
 If you have any questions, or if you would like to suggest new features, feel free to contact us via microfluidics.cda@xcit.tum.de or by creating an issue on GitHub.

 ## Simulators

 The MMFT Simulator supports simulations for different platforms of microfluidic devices, i.e., the means (physics) by which a microfluidic device operates in an application.
 These simulations can be further categorized into levels of abstraction, i.e., the grade at which the underlying physics have been simplified.
-Overall, this leads to a matrix of simulations for various platforms on different levels of abstraction.
-The following matrix illustrates the simulations that are currently supported by the MMFT Simulator:
+More information regarding microfluidic simulations on different levels of abstraction are provided in the respective publication.<sup>[[1]](https://doi.org/10.3390/s22145392)</sup> Overall, this leads to a matrix of simulations for various platforms on different levels of abstraction.
+The matrix below illustrates the simulations that are currently supported by the MMFT Simulator.
+In this matrix, the rows describe the microfluidic platform and the columns the level of abstraction of the simulation.

 <div align="center">